sonarxyy/BomberAce/README.md

 ```
 2. Install and Build.
 > [!IMPORTANT]
 > First of all, you need to ensure that C/C++ compiler is included in your environment variable.
+> [!NOTE]
+> Từ lần sau, chỉ cần chạy build.bat để xây dựng trò chơi.

 Inside cloned directory, run install.bat as administrator.
 3. Open the game.
 4. Enjoy.